VakhoKontridze/VCore/Documentation/Presentation Host.md

 }
 ```

-As `item` is `Optional`, it's `Binding` can be mapped to a `Bool`.

 One thing to keep in mind, is that Presentation Host doesn't require a capture list.
-Which means, that there will be a moment when `item` is set to `nil`.
-In order to avoid a blank content as modal is being animated out, `PresentationHostDataSourceCache` can be used to cache and retrieve data source.
-Cleanup is automatically done by Presentation Host when modal is dismissed to avoid memory leaks.
+Which means, that if `item` is set to `nil`, modal content will be blank when modal is being animated out. `PresentationHostDataSourceCache` can be used to cache and retrieve data sources.
+Cleanup is automatically performed when modal is dismissed to avoid memory leaks.